 The world of cryptocurrency can be both exciting and rewarding, however, due to its volatile nature and infancy, it can also be very risky.
-If you’re new to the crypto space or after a good refresher course, keep reading to find out the Do’s and Don’ts of password and account security.
+If you’re new to the crypto space, after a good refresher course or want to buy ethereum (or other cryptocurrencies), keep reading to find out the Do’s and Don’ts of password and account security.

 You are responsible for your usernames and passwords used to authenticate your identity.
 In most instances, you’re also responsible for any activity performed under your own account, even if the account is signed into by a third party.
 This is why it is crucial to understand the importance of your password and account security.